Skip to main content

 2 mentions Positive Neutral Negative

-The graphics feature an aesthetically pleasing isometric view that is suitable for initiating puzzles, but players will primarily experience the game from a top-down perspective, which may limit visual appeal over time.
+The graphics feature an aesthetically pleasing isometric view that works well for starting puzzles, but players will predominantly experience the game in a top-down perspective.

 • atmosphere